Austin-dv-Evans/Austin-dv-Evans/README.md

 #### Full Stack Developer, Denver Colorado

 Thanks for checking out my GitHub.
-I am a full stack software developer.
-My family just got a little bigger and my dreams just got a lot bigger.
+I am a full stack software developer!

-Formally a bartender, event producer and one hell of a funky Dj, I have spent the last 8 months learning how to code.
+Formally a bartender, event producer and one hell of a funky Dj, I have spent the last 10 months learning how to code.
 Inspired by the upcoming addition of Luna, my first child, I decided it was time for a career change and I couldn't have picked a better one.
 I am a Flatiron bootcamp grad and I haven't stopped learning since.
-As a full stack developer you have to have a lot of skills.
+As a full stack developer you need a lot of skills.
+Every day I am imporving my skills.
 I aim to be the swiss army knife of software engineers.
--Austin
+If you are looking for a dev that is just scratching the surface of his potential, you found him.

+My name is Austin

 ## Skills: